Grant-in-Aid for Scientific Research (B)

 With the Space Policy and Law Documents Database constructed, we will organize and analyze the relevant materials at three levels (words, sentences, and documents) to be able to grasp the whole picture.
 Furthermore, we will examine the impact of the end of the Cold War on Japanese space policy by searching the database for new materials, and write papers and present them at conferences.

 Building on the above, we will also hold an international workshop (symposium) inviting researchers from Japan, the United States, and Russia, to examine the results of our research from various angles.
 By bringing together researchers from these countries, it will be possible to relativize each country's perception of international politics and history, as well as their bilateral relations, and conduct a truly three-dimensional verification.
-For the conference, we plan to make maximum use of the constructed database and provide interpretation and translation in three languages.
+For the workshop (symposium), we plan to make maximum use of the constructed database and provide interpretation and translation in three languages.
 We hope to expand the database not only in Japanese and English, but also in Russian, in the future.